EliHei2/segger_dev/docs/cli.md

 #### Key Updates
-- **Faster Dataset Creation** This method is way faster due to the use of ND-tree-based partitioning and parallel processing.
+- **Fast Dataset Creation** This method is really fast due to the use of ND-tree-based partitioning and parallel processing.

 !!! note "Customizing Your Dataset"
     - **dataset_type**: Defines the type of spatial transcriptomics data.
 Currently, **xenium** and **merscope** are supported and have been tested.